tytydraco/yessleep/out/No_rest_for_the_living.md

 Next, I enabled the GPS on my phone and slid my phone, fully charged, into my pocket.

 I settled down in bed.
-Despite the light from the desk lamp shining on the door, the discomfort of the duct taped magazines and my anxiety, I soon found myself lulled to sleep by Basky’s snores.
+Despite the light from the desk lamp shining on the door, the discomfort of the duct taped magazines and my anxiety, I soon found myself lulled to sleep by a recording of a dog snoring.

 I woke up the next day with my vision half blocked by a piece of paper.
 I pulled the tape on it off my forehead, wincing at the sting.